Domestic Violence Lawyers in San Francisco

 Why Bay Area Law Group Handles Domestic Violence Cases Differently

 Domestic violence cases demand steady guidance and sharp strategy.
 At Bay Area Law Group, you’ll work directly with an experienced family law attorney who listens to your concerns, identifies risks, and builds a case grounded in evidence and California law.
-You’ll always know who is handling your case and what’s happening next.
+You’ll always know who is handling your case, and you’ll have direct access throughout the process.

 We have represented clients on every side of domestic violence litigation: victims of abuse seeking DVROs, individuals wrongly accused of domestic violence, and cases involving competing restraining order requests filed both ways.
-That breadth of experience allows us to anticipate arguments, spot weaknesses in the other side’s case, and craft a strategy that fits your situation.
+That breadth of experience allows us to anticipate arguments, spot weaknesses, and present cases with the clarity judges expect.

-Our courtroom work also extends to custody disputes where domestic violence findings trigger the Family Code §3044 presumption.
-We’ve litigated trials on whether custody restrictions should apply, and we know how to present the evidence needed- whether to protect children from ongoing risk or to demonstrate when the presumption has been successfully rebutted.
+Our courtroom work also extends to custody disputes where domestic violence findings trigger the Family Code Section 3044 presumption.
+We’ve litigated trials on whether custody restrictions should apply, and we know how to present the evidence needed, whether to protect children from ongoing risk or to demonstrate that the presumption should not apply.

 We serve clients across the Bay Area, including San Francisco, San Mateo, Redwood City, Hillsborough, Alameda, Piedmont, Atherton, Contra Costa County, Santa Clara County, Oakland, Berkeley, Daly City, and San Jose.